wardz/DispelBorder/README.md

-# DispelBorder TBC & Vanilla
+# DispelBorder Classic
 Shows highlight border around enemy magic buffs like on retail.
-(For patch 2.4.3 and 1.12.1)
+(For patch 2.4.3 and 1.12.1, also equivalent retail classic patches)

 This addon is meant to be as simple as possible, so things like auto-disabling the addon while not having a dispel/spellsteal ability are not included.
 Also, **only Blizzard frames + FocusFrame are currently supported.**